 - Place the Potjiekos pot on the stove and let it come to high heat.

 - Carefully pour the oil into the pot and add the beef.
 Sauté the cubed beef pieces until they brown well.

 - Add in your sliced onions and allow them to brown together with the beef.

-- After browning the onions, add in your soy sauce, dry mustard powder, dried rosemary, dried thyme leaves, the beef stock cube, chopped mushrooms, red wine and water to the pot.
+- After browning the onions, add your soy sauce, dry mustard powder, rosemary, thyme leaves, beef stock cube, chopped mushrooms, red wine, and water to the pot.

 - Stir the contents well and allow the stew to simmer for 1.5 hours while covered.